 A legal document that gives the bank security over the property and is registered against the title to the property.

-The owners of the house; i.e. you and us.
+The owners of the house; i.e. you.

 The amount of the house that we each own.

 The homeowner shares a percentage of the appreciation in the value of their home with the lender.
 In return, the lender agrees to charge a lower interest rate

 The improvements on the land; i.e. the house and chattels.